Inverse Pole Figure Color Coding of Orientation Maps edit page

 legend off

 Finally, we take the color in the center of the ball as the color representing the orientation of the grain.
-This tranformation from a list of orientations into a list colors given as RGB values is the central purpose of the color key ipfKey we have defined above and is done by the command ipfKey.orientation2color.
+This transformation from a list of orientations into a list colors given as RGB values is the central purpose of the color key ipfKey we have defined above and is done by the command ipfKey.orientation2color.

 % this computes the colors for each orientation specified as input